levand/quiescent/README.md

 See the [documentation](docs.md) for instructions and examples of how to use Quiescent.

-Quiescent is still alpha/experimental software, use at your own risk, etc.

 ## Rationale

 ReactJS is an extremely interesting approach to UI rendering for